fireworks light the sky of Delhi during Diwali

 Celebrating Diwali with a local family will undoubtedly include making rangoli

-Buy a gift box of mithai (traditional Indian sweets) from any sweet shop, like Evergreen Sweet House, Haldiram’s or Hira Sweets so you don’t arrive empty handed.
+Buy a gift box of mithai (traditional Indian sweets) from one of the best sweet shops in Delhi, so you don’t arrive empty handed.
 It’s traditional to give sweets on Diwali.

 You can still experience a traditional Diwali in Delhi even if you haven’t been invited by a local family.
 Tour companies like Viator and Get Your Guide both offer Diwali tours where you can experience the holiday with a local family